abderrazak-Bahaj/abderrazak-Bahaj/README.md

 </div>

-## 🚀 About Me
+## 🚀 About Me ⤵

 I am a solutions architect and problem solver, combining technical prowess with an empathetic approach to create transformative solutions.
 My work is defined by meticulous attention to detail and a commitment to perfection.
 Integrity and transparency are at the core of my values, ensuring open communication and trust in every collaboration.

-## Technologies
+## </> Technologies

-- 💻 Laravel, Vue.js, React.js
-- 🌐 HTML, CSS, JavaScript, jQuery,Bootstrap,Tailwind,Antd,Less,SCSS,Typescript....
+- 🌟 Vue.js, React.js, next.js, nuxt.js HTML, CSS, JavaScript, jQuery, Bootstrap, Tailwind, Antd, Less, SCSS, Typescript
-- 🌟 ASP.NET, C#, C, XML
+- 💻 C#, C, XML
 - 🗣️ Alexa Skills Development
-- 🐍 Django, Laravel, Symfony, Next.js
+- 🌐  Django, Laravel, Symfony,ASP.NET
-- 📱 kotlin, Xamarin,React Native
+- 📱 kotlin, Xamarin, React Native

-## Languages
+## 💬 Languages ⤵

 - English
 - Arabic